-Consumer Confidence in the Euro Area averaged -10.03 points from 1985 until 2020, reaching an all time high of -1.50 points in May of 2000 and a record low of -23.90 points in March of 2009.
+Consumer Confidence in the Euro Area averaged -10.16 points from 1985 until 2022, reaching an all time high of -1.80 points in December of 1989 and a record low of -28.80 points in September of 2022.
 This page provides the latest reported value for - Euro Area Consumer Confidence - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Euro Area Consumer Confidence - data, historical chart, forecasts and calendar of releases - was last updated on June of 2020. source: European Commission
+Euro Area Consumer Confidence - data, historical chart, forecasts and calendar of releases - was last updated on September of 2022.

-Consumer Confidence in Euro Area is expected to be -18.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Consumer Confidence in Euro Area to stand at -14.00 in 12 months time.
-In the long-term, the Euro Area Consumer Confidence is projected to trend around -12.00 points in 2021 and -8.00 points in 2022, according to our econometric models.
+Consumer Confidence in Euro Area is expected to be -28.80 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Euro Area Consumer Confidence is projected to trend around -6.00 points in 2023 and -4.00 points in 2024, according to our econometric models.